The6thColumnProject/geonetwork-docker/publisher/Readme.md

     $> bin/nc2es -n some_container [options like nc2json]
     ```

-2. For connecting to some external instance (be warn that this is run within a container, so it might not see what you think)
+2. For connecting to some external instance (note: this is run within a container, within which the network may be different than what you host sees)

     ```bash
     $> bin/nc2es --host elasticsearch.host -p 9200 [options like nc2json]